 A research organisation may submit more than one application; however there is a limit on the number of applications from an investigator or consortium.
 Details of limitations are in the call guidance.

-Applications will be assessed by a multidisciplinary panel of experts, including representatives drawn from our four responsive mode Research Committees.
+Applications will be assessed by a multidisciplinary panel of experts, including representatives drawn from the BBSRC Pool of Experts.
 External reviewers will not be used and applicants are therefore not required to nominate reviewers.

 The following assessment criteria will apply:

 - The scientific quality and strategic relevance of the proposed research to be conducted using the equipment